dotnet/BenchmarkDotNet/docs/articles/features/vstest.md

 # Running with VSTest
 BenchmarkDotNet has support for discovering and executing benchmarks through VSTest.
 This provides an alternative user experience to running benchmarks with the CLI and may be preferable for those who like their IDE's VSTest integrations that they may have used when running unit tests.

-Below is an example showing the experience of running some benchmarks in the BenchmarkDotNet samples project in Visual Studio's Test Explorer.
+Below is an example of running some benchmarks from the BenchmarkDotNet samples project in Visual Studio's Test Explorer.

 ![](../../images/vs-testexplorer-demo.png)